satiewaltz/sweet_libs/angular2-start/guide.md

 ##What is it?
 **Angular 2** is a front-end component-based framework intended to make it easier for developers to create robust and dynamic user experiences.
 It can be installed as an  npm package.
 Once installed, Angular 2 uses components to load separate parts of the view.

-React vs Angular 2:
+**React vs Angular 2:**
 First things first: React is a library and Angular 2 is a front end framework -- so in a way we’re comparing apples and oranges.

 But let’s compare them anyway.

 [“Angular 2 continues to put “JS” into HTML.
 React puts “HTML” into JS”](https://medium.freecodecamp.com/angular-2-versus-react-there-will-be-blood-66595faafd51#.u4htqa941)

--React takes a more simple approach focusing on Javascript which makes for simpler code.
+*React takes a more simple approach focusing on Javascript which makes for simpler code.
 However Angular 2 allows you to do more sophisticated things with less code.

--Both provide robust tools for scalability and much like the Grunt vs. Gulp debate it may be a little while before we see a clear preference emerge.
+*Both provide robust tools for scalability and much like the Grunt vs. Gulp debate it may be a little while before we see a clear preference emerge.

-Advantages of Angular 2:
+**Advantages of Angular 2:**
 Was designed for mobile to handle the underpowered (when compared to desktop experiences) UX.
 It features a really cool router document that will load different components and change the URL to make it appear as if you are traveling to different pages even though you’re still on a single page application.

 ##![So what is Angular 2 made of?](http://i.imgur.com/X2enHTJ.jpg)